Meta-analysis of 27 studies · 1,864 participants

 The Shared Syntactic Integration Resource Hypothesis

-Patel's SSIRH (2003) proposes that while music and language have distinct representations, they share neural resources for structural processing in Broca's area.
-This has been confirmed by fMRI studies showing interactive effects when processing musical and linguistic syntax simultaneously.
+Patel's SSIRH (2003) proposes that while music and language have distinct representations, they share neural resources for structural processing in Broca's area — confirmed by fMRI studies showing interactive effects when processing musical and linguistic syntax simultaneously.

-Controlled experiments demonstrate that sung presentations produce significantly better word recall than spoken presentations.
-The melodic and rhythmic structure provides additional retrieval cues that persist over time.
+Controlled experiments show that sung presentations produce significantly better word recall than spoken ones.
+The melodic and rhythmic structure adds retrieval cues that persist over time.

-Effect size d=0.89 across 27 studies with 1,864 total participants.
+Effect size d=0.89 across 27 studies and 1,864 participants.
 Song-based instruction consistently outperformed traditional methods for vocabulary acquisition, with benefits extending to pronunciation and long-term retention.

 Baseline